-- Put chicken into the Instant Pot with low-sugar salsa verde and canned diced green chiles, lock the lid, and set to MANUAL, HIGH PRESSURE, 8 minutes.
+- Put chicken into the Instant Pot (affiliate link) with low-sugar salsa verde and canned diced green chiles, lock the lid, and set to MANUAL, HIGH PRESSURE, 8 minutes.

 - When the cooking time is up, use NATURAL RELEASE for 10 minutes, then release the rest of the pressure.
 Remove chicken to a cutting board to cool while you turn the Instant Pot to SAUTE, MEDIUM HEAT and cook the sauce to reduce it, about 8-10 minutes.

 - When chicken is cool, shred chicken apart and put it back into the Instant Pot to mix with the flavorful green chile sauce.
 You can use the pressure cooker to keep it warm if needed.

 - While the chicken cooks, first combine diced avocados, diced tomatoes, green onions, olive oil, lime juice, and a little salt to make the tomato-avocado salsa.
 (If you’re doing Weekend Food Prep, I would only make half the salsa and make the rest when you eat the leftovers.)